-Legal and Physical Custody
+What Are Legal and Physical Child Custody?

 With joint physical custody of a child, time is divided between the parents.
-Joint custody can take many forms, and usually won’t involve a perfectly even split of time with the child.
+Joint custody can take many forms and usually won’t involve a perfectly even split of time with the child.
 One parent may have primary physical custody, meaning the child spends most of their time with that parent.
 For example, the child may live with one parent during the week and the other parent on weekends and holidays.

 These conditions often refer to the visitation schedule, which sets the specific dates, times, and locations of when the noncustodial parent sees the child.
-If the visitation schedule says you’ll see your child every other weekend, then both parents need to follow the schedule.
+If the visitation schedule says you’ll see your child every other weekend, both parents need to follow the schedule.
 Don’t depart from your visitation schedule without consent from the child’s other parent.

 Supervised visitation can also be ordered.
-This is usually only done if one parent may post a threat to the child.
-A judge can order supervised visitation if he or she believes that it’s necessary for the child’s safety and well-being.
+This is usually only done if one parent may pose a threat to the child.
+A judge can order supervised visitation if they believe it’s necessary for the child’s safety and well-being.
 It’s possible to have many different combinations of physical and legal custody, as well as many different visitation schedules.

 If you are negotiating these issues, make sure you have a family law attorney representing your interests.
-If your custody arrangements and visitation schedule or already in place, follow them.
+If your custody arrangements and visitation schedule are already in place, follow them.
 Failing to do so can result in serious consequences.
 If you want to change your child custody arrangements, contact an attorney to discuss how to request a child custody modification.